Blue's 123 Time Activities

 Blue's 123 Time Activities is a 1999 educational game developed and published by Humongous Entertainment.
 The game works on Windows 95 and above, and on System 7.5.3 (with PowerPC) to Mac OS X Tiger.
-It was the third game in the Blue's Clues video game series, in turn based on the television series of the same name.
+It was the third game in the Blue's Clues video game series, in turn based on the Blue's Clues television series.

 Gameplay

 This educational point-and-click game teaches players maths through fun activities, as they help Steve Burns and Blue and their friends accomplish goals and tasks.
 Kids learn skills such as measurement, estimation, weight, pattern, and counting.